mjrotter4445/Amazon_Vine_Analysis/README.md

 This selection was made in order to pick reviews that are more likely to be helpful and have good information.

 **Positivity bias for reviews in the Vine Program**
-In the analysis, we analyze 5-star review from the selection set described above.
+In the analysis, we analyze 5-star reviews from the selection set described above.
-Calculations show that there is **no positivity bias for reveiws in the vine program.**  The results show that 5-star views from Vine members is 52.34% and the 5-star reviews from non-Vine members was 52.69%.
+Calculations show that there is **no positivity bias for reveiws in the vine program.**  The results show that 5-star reviews from Vine members is 52.34% and the 5-star reviews from non-Vine members was 52.69%.
 The Non-vine reviews has a *slightly* higher percentage of the 5-star reviews, but not significant.